Je suis timide mais je me soigne

-Je suis timide mais je me soigne is a French comedy film directed by Pierre Richard released in 1978.
+Je suis timide mais je me soigne (lit.
+'I'm shy, but I'm working on it') is a French comedy film directed by Pierre Richard released in 1978.

 Plot

 Pierre Renaud, receptionist in a big hotel, suffers from a crippling shyness.
 When he falls in love with Agnès, winner of a contest, he decides to overcome his shyness and follows Agnès during all her trip.